-I was in the middle of my regular lead-generation routine when it finally happened.
+I was in the middle of my regular SEO lead-generation routine when it finally happened.

 My phone let out a chirp.
 Was it a text message?
 Nope.
 A time-sucking social media update?
 Not a chance.
 It wasn’t even my Clash of Clans base getting raided once again by some bugger across the globe.

-It was a notification that a lead had finally signed my contract and paid in full!
+It was a notification that an SEO lead had finally signed my contract and paid in full!

 Getting your first client will leave you ecstatic.
 It’s a moment to truly be proud of, acknowledging how far you have come.